 To receive a divorce in Virginia, the couple should meet the residency requirements, which generally need at least one of the spouses who has been a resident of Virginia for at least six months before filing for divorce.
 In addition, the grounds for divorce in Virginia include fault-based grounds, including adultery, cruelty, and desertion, and no-fault grounds, such as separation for a certain period.

 Whereas the procedure of getting a divorce in a common law marriage in Virginia is like that of a traditional marriage.
 The couple should file a divorce petition, and the court will require evidence of the common law marriage, like proof that they held themselves out as married, lived together as a married couple, and shared finances and property.

 The court will also require addressing issues associated with property division, spousal support, and child custody and support, if applicable.

 Note: The process for terminating a common law marriage in Virginia can be complicated and may require the assistance of an experienced family law attorney.
-So, instantly seek a Family Law attorney to discuss your common law marriage in VA.
+So, instantly seek a Divorce Lawyers Fairfax VA to discuss your common law marriage in VA.